Ulun Danu Beratan (or Bratan) is a Hindu temple nestled within the mountainous area of Bedugul in Central Northern Bali.

 Jatiluwih aren’t directly on your route and the deviation will add 40 minutes to your trip.
 But I guarantee, these rice fields will blow you away.

 Another option is to add Nungnung waterfall to your trip.
 Now the total journey time Ubud/Canggu – Jatiluwih – Nungnung – Ulun Danu Temple will be of 3 hours.
 Though this route is still doable it does has a considerable amount of traveling time.
-Deciding on whether or not to add this waterfall on your day trip will depend how much you’re willing to travel.
+Deciding on whether or not to add this waterfall to your day trip will depend on how much you’re willing to travel.

 Handara Bali Gate